adamgiebl/bottle-bath/README.md

 <a href="/one" onclick="spa(this); return false">One</a>
 ```

-Alternatively, you can also use this for a nicer syntax:
+Alternatively, you can also use `is="spa-link"` for a nicer syntax:

 ```html
 <a href="/one" is="spa-link">One</a>